Financial Planning Tips for the "Sandwich Generation"

 Without proper guidance, the process of tracking down these accounts and determining how to access important information could become a stressful endeavor.

 Explore alternatives such as sharing caregiving responsibilities with another family member or loved one.
 Even a simple 1- or 2-day break can make a huge difference and reduce responsibilities.
 Professional support may be necessary in many cases.
 In-home care and home health care services are just a few examples of assistance available.
 Attorneys can help create crucial estate planning documents.
-Financial planner services can help you stay on track with a personal financial plan and help guide you towards finding some balance with life’s competing priorities.
+Financial planning services can help you stay on track with a personal financial plan and help guide you towards finding some balance between life’s competing priorities.

 Talking with an architect to help determine ways to retrofit your parent’s home to make it more accessible is another example.
 Finding a Medicare or Medicaid consultant may also prove beneficial.
 If your children are younger, finding help running kids to and from school or practices can be a small win.

-Finding balance between competing priorities that require time or money may seem like a constant challenge in our financial lives.
-Staying on top of mortgage, car payments, children’s activities, saving for retirement and assisting with the costs of aging parents can make it difficult to stick with a budget.
+Finding a balance between competing priorities that require time or money may seem like a constant challenge in our financial lives.
+Staying on top of the mortgage, car payments, children’s activities, saving for retirement and assisting with the costs of aging parents can make it difficult to stick with a budget.
 The balancing act gets more complex when your time and energy is primarily devoted to caring for others.
 It may appear to be a challenge to see beyond the current caregiver role, but you should still focus on saving for your own long-term financial goals.

 Retirement is one obvious example of a long-term goal.
 But it’s likely not the only priority.
-Create a budget or spending plan that helps you focus on increasing your savings for important life goals while reducing or eliminating problematic high interest debt.
+Create a budget or spending plan that helps you focus on increasing your savings for important life goals while reducing or eliminating problematic high-interest debt.